deneb-viz/deneb-viz.github.io/docs/deeper-concepts/pattern-fills.md

 url(#diagonal-stripe-1)
 ```

-So, instead of shading our example bar chart from the formatting page with a color, we could use this instead, e.g.:
+So, instead of shading our example bar chart from the formatting page with a color, we could use this instead:

 ```json {5} showLineNumbers
 {